 If you're looking to squeeze a few more years out of your current Mac, you may want to consider a SSD (solid state drive) upgrade.
 We've revitalized many an older Mac with this game-changing technology that's only recently become cost-effective as an upgrade option.
 Contact us for advice on your specific upgrade options.

-As Mac professionals, we're remiss to admit we're not terribly pleased with Apple's current offerings.
-The basic 12" MacBook is lightweight and powerful for most people, but the keyboard has been derided as overly susceptible to breakage; the subject of three class-action lawsuits.
-Oh, and did we mention this “low-end” model starts at $1300?
+We're Macs, but like most people we know, we don't have limitless cash.
+So we're ho-hum about the value of Apple's current offerings.
+The basic 12" MacBook is lightweight and powerful for most people, but Apple's keyboard (for all its laptops, we might add) has been derided as overly susceptible to breakage; the subject of at least three class-action lawsuits.
+Oh, and did we mention this “low-end” model starts at $1299 before tax?

-Apple has announced a repair program for its laptops with keyboard issue, but it doesn't appear the design flaw has actually been fixed, and a repair may take a minimum of five days to complete.
+Apple has announced a repair program and extended (but finite) warranty for its laptops with keyboard issue, but it doesn't appear the design flaw has actually been fixed, and a repair may take a minimum of five days to complete.

 Size and Budget

 It's worth mentioning that its crisp display is only 12" (measured diagonally).
 We suggest spending some time with one to help determine if it's easy on your eyes when being used for longer stretches of time.